 When can I expect to return to work and sports?

-Seventy to 90 percent of patients undergoing ankle arthroscopy for the most common problems
+80-90% of patients undergoing ankle arthroscopy for common problems achieve good or excellent results.

-Originally written by Sarang Desai, DO
+Original article by Sarang Desai, DO

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute